Women behind the wellies at Poole Lifeboat Station on International Women's Day

-Suzie joined Poole Lifeboat in 2012 and having come from a family who loved sailing always wanted to join the crew as a youngster after holidays to the coast down at Selsey.
+Suzie joined as crew in 2012 and having come from a family who loved sailing always wanted to join the crew as a youngster after holidays to the coast down at Selsey.

 Suzie is no stranger to helping people as in her day job as she is a qualified physiotherapist specialising in respiratory care working in the local hospital.
 Helping critically ill people at work certainly gives her confidence in dealing with medical scenarios at sea.

-On station Suzie is one of the prospective helms and is currently going through lots of competence based training but with a focus on commanding the crew in a variety of challenging scenarios and weather conditions.
+On station Suzie is a newly passed out helm and has gone through lots of competence based training with a focus on commanding the crew in a variety of challenging scenarios and weather conditions.

 Rachael had always been keen to join the crew but had previously lived to far away to respond so when she moved closer in 2015 Rachael jumped at the chance to join the crew and give back to the community.
 Being on the pager her friends need to be understanding when she may stand them up at a moments notice.
 In her first year Rachael recalls ‘my first summer the pager sounded 33 times in one month, it seems relentless’.

 In her day job Rachael also works for the RNLI at the HQ based in Poole as a Station Ceremonies Manager so has probably visited more stations than most people.